MEMBERSHIP

 |

-(1) Includes life insurance, annuity considerations, deposit-type contract funds and other considerations, and accident and health insurance.
+(1) Includes life insurance, annuity considerations, deposit-type contract funds and other considerations; excludes accident and health insurance.
 Before reinsurance transactions.

 Source: NAIC data, sourced from S&P Global Market Intelligence, Insurance Information Institute.